 In December 2019, we closed on the sale of a wholly-owned subsidiary of Helmerich & Payne International Drilling Co. ("HPIDC"), TerraVici Drilling Solutions, Inc. ("TerraVici").
 As a result of the sale, 100% of TerraVici's outstanding capital stock was transferred to the purchaser in exchange for approximately \$15.1 million, resulting in a total gain on the sale of TerraVici of approximately \$15.0 million.
 Prior to the sale, TerraVici was a component of the North America Solutions operating segment.
-This transaction did not represent a strategic shift in our operations and will not have a significant effect on our operations and financial results going forward.
+This transaction did not represent a strategic shift in our operations and mill not on our operations and financial results going forward.